Calder\'on's commutator on Stratified Lie groups: Abstract

 \section{Abstract}

 Motivated by the recent work of Gimperlein and Goffeng on Calder\'on's commutator on compact Heisenberg type manifolds and the related weak Schatten class estimates, we establish the characterisation of $L^p$ boundedness for Calderon's commutator on stratified Lie groups.
-We further study the related weak Schatten class estimates on two step stratified Lie groups, which include the Heisenberg groups.
+We further study related weak Schatten class estimates for second order commutators on two step stratified Lie groups, which include the Heisenberg groups.
 This latter result is obtained using double operator integral techniques which are novel in this area.

 \footnote{2010 \emph{Mathematics Subject Classification}: 42B20; 22E25, 35R03.}

 \footnote{\emph{Key words and phrases}: Calder\'on's commutator, stratified Lie groups, weak Schatten class}

 \arraycolsep=1pt